 Investment activity in Norway is firstly analyzed in terms of industry statistics, i.e. the investment activity of Norwegian private equity firms, and secondly in terms of market statistics, i.e. investments undertaken in Norwegian portfolio companies.
-Whereas Norwegian private equity firms started to invest in venture capital investments in the 1980s, the first buyout investments were made in 1992 with a total transaction value of €1.11 million, distributed among three investments.
-To exemplify, in 1992 an aggregate amount of $\leq 21.88$ million were made as venture capital investments.
-Whereas the market for venture investments grew dramatically in the following two years, amounting to €59.73 million in 1994, no buyout investments occurred in the same period.
-Only in 1995, the buyout market started to develop with a total transaction volume of $\leq 0.62$ million, i.e. divided by four transactions.
-By 1999, a transaction volume of $\in 35.23$ million (18 investments) was reached, whereas venture capital investments amounted to €172.2 million (144 transaction).
-In 2000, buyout transactions dropped, whereas venture investments experienced a significant increase to $\leq 291.18$ million, distributed among 251 investments.
-By 2003, the buyout market seemed to recover with a transaction value of $\leq 29.65$ million (12 small buyout transactions).
-In the following periods, the buyout market increased significantly up to $\leq 340.6$ million (20 transactions) in 2007, whereas venture capital investments amounted to €285.71 million, peaking in 2005 with €329.47 million.
-The buyout market remained stable in 2008 and 2009 with a total transaction volume of approximately €380 million.
-Until 2012, the aggregate buyout transaction value increased to $\leq 545.89$ million with 17 investments, but peaked in 2010 with a value of $\in$ 625.4 million with 14 investments.
-However, venture capital investments decreased to $\leq 130.26$ million in 2012.
+Whereas Norwegian private equity firms started to invest in venture capital investments in the 1980s, the first buyout investments were made in 1992 with a total transaction value of $\in$ 1.11 million, distributed among three investments.
+To exemplify, in 1992 an aggregate amount of $\in 21.88$ million were made as venture capital investments.
+Whereas the market for venture investments grew dramatically in the following two years, amounting to $\in$ 59.73 million in 1994, no buyout investments occurred in the same period.
+Only in 1995, the buyout market started to develop with a total transaction volume of $\in 0.62$ million, i.e. divided by four transactions.
+By 1999, a transaction volume of $\in 35.23$ million (18 investments) was reached, whereas venture capital investments amounted to $\in$ 172.2 million (144 transaction).
+In 2000, buyout transactions dropped, whereas venture investments experienced a significant increase to $\notin 291.18$ million, distributed among 251 investments.
+By 2003, the buyout market seemed to recover with a transaction value of $\in 29.65$ million (12 small buyout transactions).
+In the following periods, the buyout market increased significantly up to $\in$ 340.6 million (20 transactions) in 2007, whereas venture capital investments amounted to $\in 285.71$ million, peaking in 2005 with $\in 329.47$ million.
+The buyout market remained stable in 2008 and 2009 with a total transaction volume of approximately $\in$ 380 million.
+Until 2012, the aggregate buyout transaction value increased to $\in$ 545.89 million with 17 investments, but peaked in 2010 with a value of $\in 625.4$ million with 14 investments.
+However, venture capital investments decreased to $\in$ 130.26 million in 2012.
 To sum up, contemplating the period from 1989 up to 2006 with the first buyout investment undertaken in 1992, a total of 158 buyouts (1997-2006: 129 companies while 147 investments) occurred with an additional 89 companies involved in the period of 2007 up to 2012.
-In total, between 1989 and 2012, an aggregate buyout transaction value of $\leq 3.22$ billion was made by Norwegian private equity houses.
+In total, between 1989 and 2012, an aggregate buyout transaction value of $\in 3.22$ billion was made by Norwegian private equity houses.